sjjessop/omnidep/README.rst

 If projects P, Q, and R all provide code in the Python package X, then omnidep doesn't know which one you need in order to satisfy a given import.
-If you declare dependencies on all of them (that is, all the ones you urrently have installed), then omnidep is satisfied.
+If you declare dependencies on all of them (that is, all the ones you currently have installed), then omnidep is satisfied.
 If you depend on some but not others, then you get this message.